 Answer: Withdrawal from SUNY Plattsburgh is permissible within the guidelines specified in the General Information section of the Undergraduate and Graduate College Catalog.
 A Graduate Studies College Withdrawal Form must be completed and signed by your graduate program coordinator.
 When you plan to return to your graduate studies, you will need to complete an Intent to Return to Graduate Study Form.
 You will not need to pay any fees to be reinstated as a matriculated student.
-However, your time limitations for completion of your degree program and application of transfer credits or credits acquired in non-matriculated status does not change.
-Financial aid recipients should consult with a financial aid adviser to determine the impact upon their financial aid before processing a withdrawal form.
+However, the time limitations for completion of your degree program and application of transfer credits or credits acquired in non-matriculated status does not change.
+Financial aid recipients should consult with a financial aid advisor to determine the impact upon their financial aid before processing a withdrawal form.

 Answer: Yes.
 The Career Development Center, located in the Kehoe Administration Building, assists students in locating part-time and summer jobs through various programs, both on campus and with employers in the community.
 On-campus employment opportunities include part-time positions through Student Temporary Service, Research Foundation, and College Auxiliary Services as well as some campus offices.
 A student must be currently enrolled at SUNY Plattsburgh to use the services of the Career Development Center.
 Demonstration of financial need is not required.
 For information, call (518) 564-2071.

 Answer: Yes.
 Campus housing - in one of 12 comfortable and modern residence halls - is available to graduate students who request it.
 Most graduate students opt to live off campus where ample housing is available.
 For information concerning housing options, contact the Assistant Director of Residence Life at (518) 564-3824; toll-free at (800) 569-5716; or send an e-mail to firstname.lastname@example.org.

 Answer: Yes.
 The SUNY Plattsburgh Child Care Center offers a variety of full-time and part-time enrollment options.
 Open year-round, the center is licensed to provide developmentally appropriate early care and education for children between the ages of six weeks and five years.
 The center is accredited by the National Association for the Education of Young Children (NAEYC).
 For information, please contact the Center at (518) 564-2274.